Medically reviewed by Drugs.com. Last updated on Jul 19, 2022.

 Applies to the following strengths: 60 mg/mL-NaCl 0.9%; 60 mg/mL-LR

 Usual Adult Dose for:

 Usual Adult Dose for Hypovolemia

-Dosage for Acute Use in Plasma Volume Expansion: 500 to 1000 mL by intravenous infusion
+Dosage for Acute Use in Plasma Volume Expansion: 500 to 1000 mL IV

-Maximum dose: Doses of more than 1500 mL per day (approximately 20 mL per kg of body weight) are usually not required although higher doses have been used in postoperative and trauma patients.
+Maximum dose: Doses more than 1500 mL per day (approximately 20 mL per kg of body weight) are usually not required although higher doses have been used in postoperative and trauma patients with severe blood loss.